chbrown/scripts/README.md

 # fixpdf

-Wrapper around `gs` command, with reasonable options and a default conversion filename (append `-gs` to basename):
+Wrapper around `gs` command with reasonable options.

     fixpdf Bulky.pdf

+> fixpdf: wrote gs output to Bulky-gs.pdf

+Writes to the path specified by the second argument, or appends `-gs` to the basename of the first argument if no other arguments are supplied.

 # git-remote-tags